wirkmood/Docker_repository/README.md

 - Look the Dockerfile

--Build the the docker image with the dockerfile
+- Build the the docker image with the dockerfile

 docker build -t docker-image-name .